Porges/ways-to-play/src/games/pigeon-tickets/index.md

 dynasty, and which in the 19th and 20th centuries was spread throughout Oceania-bordering countries by Chinese emigrants.

-In European sources it is often referred to as simply the “Chinese lottery”; the game was eventually modified by Americans and turned into the modern game of Keno, now played in casinos around the world.
+The game was eventually modified by Americans and turned into the modern game of Keno, now played in casinos around the world.

 <!-- excerpt -->